ministryofjustice/cloud-platforms-k8s-kops/README.md

 This will deploy the nginx-ingress controller using the arguments specified in `values.yml`.
 By default, nginx-ingress specifies a `Service` with `type=LoadBalancer`, so in AWS it will automatically create, configure and manage an ELB.

+#### SSL termination
+The configuration in `cluster-components/cluster1/nginx-ingress/values.yml` includes annotations to attach a pre-existing AWS ACM certificate to nginx-ingress's ELB, and configure SSL termination and HTTP->HTTPS redirect.
+To use this configuration, you must create an ACM certificate with a wildcard domain matching the one specified for `external-dns` / Route53, e.g. `*.apps.cluster1.kops.integration.dsd.io`

 ### external-dns

 [external-dns](https://github.com/kubernetes-incubator/external-dns) is a Kubernetes incubator project that automatically creates/updates/deletes DNS entries in Route53 based on declared hostnames in `Ingress` and `Service` objects.
 To install with Helm: